Assistance programs Washington County Minnesota and Stillwater.

-Low-Income Weatherization Program is another federal government funded program that is administered by the Community Action Partnership of Ramsey County.
+- Low-Income Weatherization Program is another federal government funded program that is administered by the Community Action Partnership of Ramsey County.
 This program will help low income families lower their heating and energy bills by up to several hundred dollars per year.
 It accomplishes this by installing free energy conserving improvements to an applicants home, such as caulking, furnace tune ups, hot water heater blankets, new windows, and more.
 The federal government is provided more funds for weatherization programs across the state of Minnesota.

-Homeless supportive services includes both eviction and foreclosure prevention as well as rehousing.
+- Homeless supportive services includes both eviction and foreclosure prevention as well as rehousing.
 Some components of it include emergency shelter and then funds to pay a security deposit for the currently homeless in Washington County.
 There may also be help to pay for back rent as part of Emergency Food and Shelter, and many other resources are available for solving housing challenges from CAPRW, including no interest loans for certain income qualified families.

 They also may be able to provide access to rent and housing assistance programs.
 Case managers from the Sillwater center will do what they can to support the low income and working poor in the region and they will provide them with a number of financial assistance programs.
+Or get free items like back to school supplies, Thanksgiving turkeys, or Christmas toys.
+The address is 5800 Krueger Ln, Stillwater, MN 55082.
 More Salvation Army Stillwater programs.

-General Assistance provides monthly cash grants for vulnerable persons whose income and resources are less than program limits.
+- General Assistance provides monthly cash grants for vulnerable persons whose income and resources are less than program limits.

-Residents can receive aid at most once per year.
+- Residents can receive aid at most once per year.
 Applicants may also be qualified for Emergency Assistance, and/or Medical Assistance.

 Call or stop by Community Services.
 Address is 14949 62nd Street North, Stillwater, Minnesota 55082, phone number (651)430-6459.